-An implication of these results for applied work is that welfare analysis under spillover effects requires knowledge of the different channels of spillover separately, possibly via conducting a `belief-elicitation' survey; knowledge of only the choice probability functions, inclusive of a social interaction term, is insufficient.
+An implication of these results for applied work is that welfare analysis under spillovers effects requires knowledge of the different channels of spillovers separately, possibly via conducting a `belief elicitation' survey where subjects are asked the reasons for their actions; knowledge of only the choice probability functions, inclusive of a social interaction term, is insufficient.

 \textbf{Plan of the Paper}: The rest of the paper is organized as follows.
-Section \ref{sec: Set-up} describes the set-up, and establishes the formal connection between econometric analysis of large games and Brock-Durlauf type social interaction models for discrete choice, first under I.I.D. and then under spatially correlated unobservables.
-This section contains the key results on convergence of conditional (on unobservables) beliefs in the spatial case to non-stochastic ones under an increasing domain asymptotics.
-Section \ref{sec: Estimators} shows consistency of our preferred, computationally simple estimator even under spatial dependence, Section \ref{sec: Welfare} develops the tools for empirical welfare analysis of a price intervention -- such as a means-tested subsidy -- in such models, and associated deadweight loss calculations.
-In Section \ref{sec: Emprical-context-data}, we lay out the context of our empirical application, and in Section \ref{sec: Empirical-specification-result} we describe the empirical results obtained by applying the theory to the data.
-Finally, Section \ref{sec: conclusion} summarizes and concludes the paper.
+Section \ref{sec: Set-up} describes the set-up, Section \ref{sec: Welfare} develops the tools for empirical welfare analysis of a price intervention in such models, and associated deadweight loss calculations.
+Section \ref{sec: Stochastic Environment} specifies the stochastic environment and derives the convergence of equilibrium beliefs under I.I.D. unobservables.
+Section \ref{sec: Estimators} establishes consistency of our estimator.
+Section \ref{sec: Emprical-context-data}, describes the context of our empirical application and the data; Section \ref{sec: Empirical-specification-result} describes the empirical results; Section \ref{sec: conclusion} summarizes and concludes.
 Technical derivations, formal proofs and additional results are collected in an Appendix.